Read an excerpt from our storytelling program, GRANDMA GATEWOOD: OHIO'S LEGENDARY HIKER by Bette Lou Higgins & Kelly Boyer Sagert.

 Read Andreas A. Keller's article about Emma, "Inspired By A Trendsetter", in Warrenton Lifestyle (March, 2017).

-Read Steve Forage's article, "Film On Appalachian Trail Walking Grandma Gets Closer To Completion" from The Elyria Chronicle Telegram, Friday, October 17, 2014.
+Read Steve Fogarty's article, "Film On Appalachian Trail Walking Grandma Gets Closer To Completion" from The Elyria Chronicle Telegram, Friday, October 17, 2014.

 Read about how our Grandma Gatewood Project came to be on the Appalachian History Blog.